Would you wear a sari to the opera? Or a djellabah to the market?

 Sometimes it is.
 Not only do thieves systematically target foreigners in tourist areas but women who look ‘foreign’ and call attention to themselves may attract more harassment from men who see them as ‘easy Westerners.’
 This latter reason by the way is unfair, inexcusable and makes me cringe, but this is about reality, not rights.

-There’s also a common belief – also sometimes true – that you’ll get better treatment as a local, or at least if you try to look like one; again it shouldn't be but expats do tend to have it easier than tourists as they are seen to have an investment in the community or might mean 'return business'.
+There’s also a common belief – also sometimes true – that you’ll get better treatment as a local, or at least if you try to look like one.
+Again, this shouldn't be.
+But expats tend to get better treatment than tourists because they are seen as living there and as being part of the community.
+Not only is there a bonding aspect, but an expat might mean 'return business' whereas a tourist will leave and never return.

 Here’s what Fran had to say: